google/google-api-objectivec-client-for-rest/Examples/README.md

 5. Enter a memorable name for this key to help you identify it easily in the future.
 6. Copy the Bundle Identifier from your IOS App.
 This is found in your main project target under the `General` tab
 7. Click the `Create` Button and your are complete.

-## Note
-These sample apps should automatically build and copy over the GTLR.framework as part of the build-and-run process.